Developer: Ivan Stepanov, based in Stuttgart, Germany

 My day-job is simulation engineer working on self-driving cars.
 I am developing this simulation in my free time because this topic needs much more attention than it gets right now.
-I hope that this simulation will be used by people to experience what will happen in a nuclear war and I hope that visualizations will support the creation of educational content on this topic.
+I hope that this simulation will be used by people to understand what will happen in a nuclear war and I hope that visualizations will support the creation of educational content on this topic.

 - Create attack plans aiming at military targets or population.